gobitfly/beaconchain/v2/frontend/components/bc/searchbar/readme.md

 **Coordination of interdependent MiddleEllipsis components**

 In real applications, the simple case above is not always sufficient.
-You might need to display on the same line several MiddleEllipsis components whose widths are defined with `flex-grow` values, which implies that the room that each component has depends on the content of the others (the larger a text, the larger its component grows).
+You might need to display on the same line several MiddleEllipsis components whose widths are defined with `flex-grow` values, which implies that the room that each component has depends on the content of the others (texts push or pull their containers depending on their relative lengths).
-In this case, the simple syntax above will clip their texts wrongly.
-The reason is that they have no way to know their final widths during the clippipng process.
+In this case, the simple syntax above will clip the texts wrongly.
+The reason is that the components have no way to know their final widths during the clipping process.

-You must gather them in a parent MiddleEllipsis like so:
+To make them aware of each other, you gather them in a parent MiddleEllipsis like so:
 ```HTML
 <MiddleEllipsis class="papa">
   <MiddleEllipsis class="child1" text="a long text" />